 What Is The Role Of A Litigation Friend?

 Furthermore, a loved one or a person with the best interests of the claimant at heart can act as a ‘litigation friend’.
 This role requires them to attend to all the necessary aspects of the personal injury claim and act in the best interests of the person injured.
-Our team can offer more help with this role and how you may be eligible to act as one.

 The Whiplash Reform Programme or The Whiplash Injury Regulations 2021 is legislation that came into effect on May 31st 2021 that requires road traffic injuries valued at £5,000 or less (£10,000 including all damages) to be processed through an online government portal called the Official Injury Claim Service or OIC.
 Again this only applies to drivers and passengers over the age of 18.